prsgaming/prs-game-design/README.md

-# Power Resource & Strategy - Central Design Repository
+# Power Resource & Sovereignty - Central Design Repository

-Welcome to the central repository for all game design within the Power Resource & Strategy suite of products.
+Welcome to the central repository for all game design within the Power Resource & Sovereignty suite of products.
 This repository serves as the definitive guide for design principles, gameplay mechanics, and product strategies.

 ## Contents